 The lakes surrounding the town like Yellowhead Lake and Kinbasket Lake are good places to go fishing for rainbow trout.
 Worth noting is you need to purchase a BC fishing license before fishing here, they cost $20 CAD for a one-day pass.

-In town, be sure to check out the Valemount Museum, admission is just $3 CAD per adult.
-It is located inside a historic railway station and has some interesting displays on local war heroes, Japanese Internment camps and there’s even a replica of a trapper’s cabin in the basement!
+In town, be sure to check out the Valemount Museum, admission is by donation.
+It is located inside a historic railway station and has some interesting displays on local war heroes, Japanese Internment camps, and there’s even a replica of a trapper’s cabin in the basement!

-As a beer-lover, I love stopping into Three Ranges Brewing when I’m in town.
-They have over 10 craft beers on tap here, FYI, I love the Trail Slap IPA!
-Plus, they have a lovely outdoor seating area for those sunny days.
-Another must-visit for me is the Valemount Swiss Bakery on Main Street, their displays of freshly-baked pastries and sourdough bread are mouth-watering.
-They also do excellent coffee!
+As a craft beer-lover, I always pop into Three Ranges Brewing when I’m in town.
+They have over 10 craft beers on tap here; I love the Trail Slap IPA!
+Plus, there’s a lovely outdoor seating area for those sunny days.
+Another must-visit in town is the Valemount Swiss Bakery on Main Street; their displays of freshly-baked pastries and sourdough bread are mouth-watering.
+They also make excellent coffee!

 As for accommodation in Valemount, check out the family-run Twin Peaks Resort where you can choose from a log cabin or a larger family home.
 Some other great options include Mica Mountain Lodge & Log Cabins and Canadas Best Value Inn, which is located on the main highway into town.

 As you leave Valemount and make your way toward Jasper you’ll pass a parking lot on the side of the road where you can access the stunning Rearguard Falls.
 It’s located a 20-minute drive from Valemount and is without a doubt one of the most interesting places to visit on your road trip from Vancouver to Edmonton.